zhangbinchi/zhangbinchi.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a third-year Ph.D. student at the University of Virginia, advised by [Dr. Jundong Li](https://jundongli.github.io/).
+I am currently a third-year Ph.D. candidate at the University of Virginia, advised by [Dr. Jundong Li](https://jundongli.github.io/).
 Before joining the University of Virginia, I obtained my bachelor's degree at Xi'an Jiaotong University, where I worked with [Prof. Minnan Luo](https://gr.xjtu.edu.cn/web/minnluo).
 My research interests include trustworthy AI, machine unlearning, and graph mining.
 More details can be found in my [CV](https://zhangbinchi.github.io/files/CV_zbc.pdf).

 News
 -----
+- \[05/2025\] One paper is accepted by ICML 2025.
 - \[12/2024\] One paper is accepted by AAAI 2025.
 - \[10/2024\] One paper is accepted by TMLR.
 - \[08/2024\] Glad to receive the UVA ECE Department Wilson Bicentennial Grad Fellowship.